MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

    ![Set up the basics screen](media/setup-basics.png "Set up the basics screen")

    > [!NOTE]
    > By default, an auto-generated password will be generated for the user.
 The user is required to change the password the first time they sign in with this account.
-If you want to change the password at this time to a permanent password instead of using the auto-generated password, change **Auto-generate password** to **Let me create the password**, and then clear the **Require this user to change their password when they first sign in** check box.
+If you want to change the password to a permanent password instead of using the auto-generated password, selet the **Let me create the password** option, and then clear the **Require this user to change their password when they first sign in** check box.

 5. Select the location for this user, and then under **Licenses**, select the check box next to **Dynamics 365 Guides**.